utshomax/postman-docs/src/pages/docs/postman-flows/reference/blocks-list.md

 **Body Type** - The format that your information uses (for example JSON or XML). **Auto** will try to auto-detect which schema is being used.

-**Variables** - If the request being run contains any variables in `{{variable}}` format, the will show up here.
+**Variables** - If the request being run contains any variables in `{{variable}}` format, they will show up here.
 Variables can either be assigned a value in the block itself, have a value passed in using a **Select** block, or be already assigned in the Environment.
 <!-- vale Postman.ComplexWords = NO -->
 **Success** - Contains the response of a successful API request.
 If Postman tests are assigned to the request and all pass or, if there are no tests, a 2xx (successful) HTTP status code is received.
 The information returned by the request is then output to the next block.